 It’s surprising how thirst can trick you into thinking you need an energy boost from sugar, when actually you’re just plain dehydrated.
 When you’re dehydrated your body gives you the signal that it needs energy before it gives you thirst signals (thirst signals seem to be one of our body’s less evolved mechanisms); in fact, we can already be severely dehydrated before we actually feel thirsty.

 Try to drink at least 1.5 to 2 liters of pure or filtered water daily.
-When you do this you will be fascinated to see lots of other little health niggles clearing up, and your skin will be just AMAZING too!
+When you do this you will be fascinated to see lots of other little health niggles clearing up, including the banishing of cellulite – and your skin will be just AMAZING too!

 This is another important one, and something I personally notice when I don’t get a good nights sleep.
 When you’re tired you will crave quick sugars for energy, and cravings are easy to give into under these circumstances as you will also have low willpower when you’re not rested.
 Make sure you try to get a good 7-8 hours of quality sleep every night (or whatever amount you know your body thrives best on, as we are all different in this respect).

 A wonder spice to be sure, cinnamon has been proven to help control blood glucose levels and reduce sugar cravings.
 It does this by reducing the insulin spike after meals that can often lead you to craving more sugary foods.